NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ---

 ### Issue 4 (ID 75c9f56)
-On certain resolutions the background on the menu page was scaling when the menu accordion was expanded and returning to its normal size once the accordian was closed.
+On certain resolutions the background on the menu page was scaling when the menu was expanded and returning to its normal size once closed.

 **_Note_**: This bug was found after the commit.
 ### Fix (ID a15c09a)